nodejs/node/CONTRIBUTING.md

 #### Which branch?

 For developing new features and bug fixes, the `master` branch should be pulled and built upon.
+See the section on
+[LTS contributions](#lts-contributions) if you would like the fix to be backported.

 #### Respect the stability index